aptos-labs/developer-docs/docs/move/book/variables.md

 ### Type annotations

-The type of a local variable can almost always be inferred by Move's type system.
+The type of local variable can almost always be inferred by Move's type system.
 However, Move allows explicit type annotations that can be useful for readability, clarity, or debuggability.
 The syntax for adding a type annotation is: